widdowquinn/SI_Pritchard_etal_2015/README.md

 ## Overview

-This repository contains supplementary information and code to reproduce all main and Supplementary figures and tables from the Pritchard *et al.* (2015) manuscript:
+This repository contains supplementary information and code to reproduce all main and supplementary figures and tables from the Pritchard *et al.* (2015) manuscript:

 * Figure 1: `Figure_1_figure_anim_pid_pecto.pdf`
 * Figure 2: `Figure_2_figure_anim_pid_dickeya.pdf`